j-pel/512_contests/README.md

 $ qemu -fda floppy.flp
 ```
 # LocOS
-This attempt at a bootable fasm IDE participated in a 512 bytes contest held at the flat assembler board in 2004, finishing in third place.
+This attempt at a bootable fasm IDE with syntax highlighting for a 512 bytes contest held at the flat assembler board in 2004, finishing in third place.
+The code in this repository does not correspond to the final submitted version.
+I lost it, but found a previous incarnation.
 - LocOS does not run properly on VirtualBox.
 - LocOS runs on qemu but with some issues.
 - LocOS runs properly on Bochs and on bare metal.

 # NNew
-This is an attempt prepared for the (https://contest.flatassembler.net/)[20th anniversary of flat assembler] contest.
+This is an attempt prepared for the [https://contest.flatassembler.net/](20th anniversary of flat assembler) contest.